kevintechie/auth-module/docs/schemes/oauth2.md

 If using Google code authorization flow (`responseType: 'code'`) provide a URI for a service that accepts a POST request with JSON payload containing a `code` property, and returns tokens [exchanged by provider](https://developers.google.com/identity/protocols/OpenIDConnect#exchangecode) for `code`.
 See [source code](https://github.com/nuxt-community/auth-module/blob/dev/lib/schemes/oauth2.js)

 If a `false` value is set, we only do login without fetching user profile.

+#### `loogout`

+Endpoint to logout user from Oauth2 provider's system.
+Ensures that a user is signed out of the current authorization session.

 ### token